srupslurp/srupslurp/README.md

 - DON'T BE AFRIAD TO INT WITH ME! i need more pony town friends!
 D:

-- C+H is FULLY allowed! but be mindful when i have dniuf in my name i probably don't want to socialise with people idk! (ik i spelt that wrong i can't be botherd fixing it-)
+- C+H is FULLY allowed..i guess maybe??

 ╾━╤デ╦︻ (•_- )